apache/nuttx-apps/README.txt

 sub-directory.
 This example shows how a builtin application can be added to the project.
 One must:

- 1. Create sub-directory as: appname
+ 1. Create sub-directory as: progname

  2. In this directory there should be: